huynguy-db/arcion-docs/content/docs/source-setup/Oracle.md

     - `serialize-fetch-create-sql-no-constraints`: This option is used to fetch SQL of Primary/Unique/Foreign Key constraints in serialized manner.

       *This parameter is available only for Oracle->Oracle pipeline.*

+    - `native-load`: With this parameter set, Replicant uses the Oracle Data Pump Export (`expdp`) utility to load table data instead of JDBC.
+This enables Replicant to efficiently handle large-scale data.
+For more information, see [Oracle Native Export](#oracle-native-export).

+    The following configuration parameters are available under `native-load`:
+      - `enable`: `true` or `false`.
+Whether to enable `native-load`.
+      - `stage-type`: The type of staging area.
+Allowed values are `SHARED_FS` and `ASM`.
+The staging area can either be a shared directory or Oracle ASM.
+      - `directory`: The Oracle directory object corresponding to the `stage-type`.
+For more information, see [Create directory object in Source and Target Oracle](#create-directory-object-in-source-and-target-oracle).
+      - `path`: Full path to the NFS (Network File System) representing the directory shared between Replicant and Oracle.

     The following is a sample configuration for snapshot mode: